Construction Accounting 101: Principles and Best Practices

 Specialized Construction Billing

-However, fixed contracts with hard bids also increase the risk for contractors.
-If the project turns out more complex than initially anticipated or if there are any unforeseen delays, the contractor may have to bear the extra costs.
+- Risk of Unforeseen Costs: Fixed price contracts increase the risk for contractors if the project becomes more complex than initially anticipated or if unforeseen delays occur.
+In such cases, the contractor might need to cover additional costs.

 Time and Material Contracts